legitbs/cgc-docs/source/cgc-release-documentation/walk-throughs/virtual-competiton.html.md

     crs                       running (virtualbox)
     ti                        running (virtualbox)

-Note that most Vagrant actions are similar to those discussed in the walk-through Running the Virtual Machine (`running-the-vm.md`).
+Note that most Vagrant actions are similar to those discussed in the walk-through [Running the Virtual Machine (`running-the-vm.md`)][vm].
 The difference is that the Vagrantfile for Virtual Competition is designed to run multiple virtual machines.
 This may create some ambiguity depending on how the reader has used Vagrant in the past.
 For example, when connecting to a host:

     $ vagrant ssh